fruktorum/tilerender-client/README.md

 1. Please be sure that `app` service is turned off (`docker-compose stop app`) 2.
    1. If needed only the development of frontend coffee sources: `docker-compose up -d dev` - starts the service and listens on **9000** port
-   2. If needed the development of internal HTML or server sources itself: `docker-compose run --rm --service-ports dev sh` - launches the container session
+   2. If needed the development of internal HTML or server sources itself: `docker-compose run --rm --service-ports dev` - launches the container session

 Do not start `app` and `dev` services simultaneously, they are interchangeable.